 - Preparing statutory compliance and liability risk advice for Boards of financial sector organisations.

-In AML Gary provides expert investigation or remediation services and advice, and helps clients develop premium bespoke Risk Assessment or Compliance Programme materials, but to preserve his independence does not offer audit services.
-He is a director of ACAMS Australasia (local chapter of global financial crime professional body), acts as co-Chair of the annual ACAMS-FIU financial crime conference in Wellington, and was a NZ Law Society delegate to the Ministry of Justice AML/CFT Phase 2 Advisory Group – as well as writing the text AML/CFT Workflows and Guidance for Lawyers (Thomson Reuters/Westlaw, 2018).
+In AML Gary can assist with all areas of anti-money laundering law in New Zealand (expert defence counsel, regulatory settlement and investigation, remediation services, strategic advice.
+He helps clients develop premium bespoke Risk Assessment or Compliance Programme materials, but to preserve his independence does not offer external auditor services.
+Gary is a director of ACAMS Australasia (local chapter of global financial crime professional body), acts as co-Chair of the annual ACAMS-FIU financial crime conference in Wellington, and was a NZ Law Society delegate to the Ministry of Justice AML/CFT Phase 2 Advisory Group.
+He is author of the leading textbook AML/CFT Workflows and Guidance for Lawyers (Thomson Reuters/Westlaw, 2018).
+For the International Bar Association, Gary serves as Chair of the AML & Sanctions expert sub-committee.

 In ABC work Gary acts as the International Bar Association’s Anti-Corruption division NZ country officer, and contributed as part of an expert panel preparing submissions to the Australian Senate reviews of bribery law and of whistleblower laws.
 Gary was a NZ Law Society delegate to the OECD’s Phase 3 Review of NZ’s foreign bribery law, and in 2018 became NZ legal partner to TRACE International’s global anti-bribery initiatives.